 The first step was to open the drive in the laminar flow cabinet (Clean-Bench) to see what kind of visible damage there was.
 On the top platter there was a nice scratch in a 1/16 inch area, it was shaped like a checkmark.
 It was big enough that you could catch a glimmer of it without a magnifying glass.
 Right then I knew this was going to be a fun job.
 I anticipated that it might take more than one set of donor heads to complete but it actually ended up being more complicated than that.

 Unlike dropped drives that were not powered up and have no platter damage, I went straight for file/folder recovery.
-If I had tried to image this drive the heads could have been damaged before I even got past the Windows Operating System files.
+If I had tried to image this drive the heads could have been damaged before any user data was recovered.
 The best thing was to go straight for the personal data and make the customer happy.